-Finishing maternity leave and starting your child at a learning centre can be a stressful time.
+Finishing maternity leave and starting your child at an early learning centre can be a stressful time.
 Most infants (up to 7 months of age) adjust very well to childcare.
 Older infants, however, might find that it takes a bit of adjusting.
 Here are some tips to make your child’s transition to a learning centre as smooth and painless as possible:

 One of the best ways to reduce your child’s anxiety about starting at an early learning centre is to get them familiar with the centre and their carers before they start going regularly.
 To facilitate this, we provide ‘sit-in days’, where you and your child can come and spend time at the centre together and get used to the carers, schedule and facilities.
-We recommend that you come in a few times together before you child starts coming alone, as the learning centre environment can feel overwhelming for some children.
+We recommend that you come in a few times together before your child starts coming alone, as the learning centre environment can feel overwhelming for some children.

 The sit-in process will allow your child to become familiar with the centre environment.
 It will show them that they have nothing to worry about, and foster excitement about all the playing, creating and socialising they will soon get to do all day!
 A couple of trial runs will make your child’s actual first day much smoother.

 It can also be helpful to ease your child into the learning centre routine – so, rather than starting them at 5 days straight away, consider starting them at 2 days per week and building on this over a couple of months.

 You can also make your child feel more comfortable with the idea of going to the centre by reading or telling them stories about it.
 You could try picture books about starting child care or making new friends (ask your local library for some suggestions).
 Alternatively, you can make up stories to share with your child about the experience – it will be beneficial to include all the feelings that your child might go through when they start going, like happiness, excitement, sadness, anxiety, apprehension and tiredness.
 Make sure that you focus on the positives of centre like making new friends, playing fun games and having the best toys on the block!